Sega New Astro City

 The cabinet features the original 100 volt PSU so depending on your own countries power standard you might need to buy a step down converter.
 All our cabinets are originally used in Japanese arcades and have been tested, cleaned and refurbished by us.

-Each cabinet that you see features pictures of the exact cabinet that is up for sale.
 No game is not included but used to show the quality of the screen.